Women in Marketing: How to Advance Your Career

 7. Mentorship is key

 Where do you want to be in one year?
 How about five years?
 Find someone with a similar career trajectory—either within or outside your organization—and ask them for guidance.
-There are a growing number of groups, Slack channels, and nonprofits whose sole purpose is to provide mentorship to women (opens in a new tab) in marketing and women in business.
+There are a growing number of groups, Slack channels, and nonprofits whose sole purpose is to in marketing and women in business.
 If you don’t have a woman leader in your network you can tap, don’t hesitate to reach out and make some introductions.
-There is a wealth of women (opens in a new tab) passionate about supporting fellow women in the business world and would be happy to share their expertise.
+There is a passionate about supporting fellow women in the business world and would be happy to share their expertise.

 How can allies help support women in their organization?